 Planning ahead also means you and your customers are more prepared when the day comes.
 They can view the job and relevant details in their own diary.
 With everything planned and everyone in the loop, the service is seamless for everyone.

 The bottom line?
 If you install it, plan to maintain it for the good of your customer and your business.
+The next step is managing your contracts and customer site maintenance.
+Want to be even more organised with your planned maintenance contracts?
+Take a look at Clik Service to see how to plan preventive maintenance.

 This post was first published in June 2014 and has been edited with updated information.